-Use of ProceedsUnless otherwise specified in a prospectus supplement, we intend to use the net proceeds from the sale of our securities for general corporate purposes, which may include, among other things, investing in portfolio companies in accordance with our investment objective and repaying indebtedness (which will be subject to reborrowing).Each supplement to this prospectus relating to an offering will more fully identify the use of the proceeds from such offering.
-See "Use of Proceeds."Symbol on the NYSE"TSLX"DistributionsTo the extent we have earnings available for distribution, we expect to continue distributions will be reported to stockholders.
+To the extent we have earnings available for distribution, we expect to continue distributing quarterly dividends to our stockholders.
 The specific tax characteristics of our distributions will be reported to stockholders after the end of the calendar year.
 Future quarterly dividends, if any, will be determined by our Board.
 See "Price Range of Common Stock and Distributions."